Posted on 18 May 2016 .

 Is asthma becoming more prevalent than it has been in previous years?
-The most recent Scottish Health Survey from Scotcen Social Research examined this question in detail.
+The 2014 Scottish Health Survey from ScotCen Social Research examined this question in detail.
 While the proportion of all Scottish adults who have ever been diagnosed with asthma has increased from 13 per cent in 2003 to 17 per cent, we do not see the same pattern for children.
 Indeed, instead of increasing over the same time period, childhood asthma has actually decreased from 16 to 11 per cent.

 More research must be done to determine the true cause of these changes, for example the relative impact of various factors such as air quality, the smoking ban or even changes in the way doctors diagnose the illness.

 The ScotCen study also higlighted that adults were more likely to have asthma than children, with the condition being particularly common among younger adults.

 The study found 11 per cent of those aged 15 or under in Scotland had been diagnosed with asthma compared with 17 per cent of adults aged 16 and over.
 Among adults, levels decline gradually with age.
 Doctor-diagnosed asthma are highest (22 per cent) among those aged 16-34 and gradually declines to 10 per cent among those aged 75 and above.